dergigi/dergigi.github.io/bitcoin/lessons/ch0-00-preface.md

 reworked or replaced.
 I hope that version three will be something you can hold in your hands, but I don't want to promise anything just yet.

+Even though some prior knowledge about Bitcoin is beneficial, I hope that these lessons can be digested by any curious reader.
+Each lesson stands on its own and can be read independently.
+While some domain-specific vocabulary is used, I did my best to shy away from technical jargon and everything else that makes things more difficult rather than easier to understand.
 Although my writing is intended to inform and educate, I hope that it also serves as inspiration for others to dig beneath the surface and examine some of the deeper questions Bitcoin raises.
 My own inspiration came from a multitude of authors and content creators to all of whom I am eternally grateful.

+My goal in writing this is not to convince you of anything.
+My goal is to make you think, and show you that there is way more to Bitcoin than meets the eye.
+I can't even tell you what Bitcoin is or what Bitcoin will teach you. *You* will have to find that out for yourself.

 I hope that you will find these lessons useful and that the process of learning them by reading won't be as arduous and painful as learning them firsthand.